harness/developer-hub/release-notes/continuous-delivery.md

 - Red and green colors implemented in some areas need to be consistent to avoid contrast issues.
 (CDS-73054)

   Improved the UI on the **Account Overview** page to distinguish the red and green metrics on the dashboard.
-- Background step with matrix is failing to find the entry point.
+- Background step with matrix was failing to find the entry point.
 (CDS-73034, ZD-46534)

   A user was unable to use matrix expressions when the object list in the matrix exactly matched the combination of background tasks.
 This issue has now been fixed.
 - Template YAML is not changing after changes in the UI.
 (CDS-72942, ZD-46501)

-  There was an issue with editing and saving account level templates in the YAML builder.
+  There was an issue with editing and saving account-level templates in the YAML builder.
 This issue has now been fixed.
 - The Harness File Store's **Referenced by** setting was not showing any results.(CDS-72250, ZD-46193)

   The **Referenced by** setting was not working correctly for files in the Harness File Store when they are used in pipeline steps like the  Command step.
 This issue has now been fixed.